-Time will tell who our new prime minister will be, and whether or not Charles 111 will be a good king.
+Time will tell whether our new prime minister, Rishi Sunak lasts or whether or not Charles 111 will be a good king.
 The reign of Charles 1 was abysmal.
 Following the English Civil War he was beheaded in 1649 and monarchy abolished.
 Oliver Cromwell declared England a Republic, but when he died in 1658 the throne was restored to Charles 11.
 He led the nation through the Great Plague and the Fire of London.

 “For I know the plans I have for you, declares the Lord,” in Jeremiah 29:11, “Plans for welfare and not for evil, to give you a future and a hope.”

 Many people commented on the stormy weather on the afternoon of the Queen’s death, ‘like the clouds were crying’.
 Others posted photographs of rainbows over Buckingham Palace following the announcement of her death.
 Could these be another coincidence?
 Or was God reminding us of His promises in a season of mourning.